Narotam-Mishra/e-Commerce_apis_project/ReadMe.txt

 # on virtual properties, we won't be able to perform query.

+# Aggregate pipeline in MongoDB :-
+==> task -> automatically update average rating and number of reviews in the product schema when we remove, create or update review.

+# Note - statics method: This is a property of a Mongoose schema that allows you to define static methods.
+Static methods are functions that are associated with the model itself rather than individual documents.
+They can be called directly on the model (e.g., Review.calculateAverageRating()), and they operate on the entire collection of documents.

+# calculateAverageRatingAndNoOfReview: This is the name of the static method you are defining.
+It's a custom method that you can call on the Review model.
+In this case, it's used for calculating the average rating for reviews associated with a specific product.

 # difference between model and schema
 # In MongoDB, the terms "schema" and "model" are often used in the context of defining the structure of your data, but they serve slightly different purposes: